Divya31-khandait/BCA-Resource-Management-System/README.md

 # 📚 BCA Resource Management System

 A **full-stack web application** designed to streamline the management of academic resources for a BCA (Bachelor of Computer Applications) program.
-It offers secure role-based access for **Students**, **Teachers**, and **Admins**, enabling seamless upload, access, and management of digital learning materials.
+It offers secure role-based access for **Students**, **Teachers**, and  enabling seamless upload, access, and management of digital learning materials.

 ---